 For advanced testing, we work with an area specialty laboratory and offer daily courier service.

 You can expect laboratory testing if your pet is:

 Ultrasound services are performed in-house.
 Veterinary ultrasound is a non-invasive imaging procedure that allows us to see an in-depth view of your pet's organs.
 Oftentimes, radiographs, which reveal the size, dimensions, and position of the organs, are used in combination with ultrasound.
-However, the ultrasound can see inside the organs in great detail.
-An x-ray can only view a rough silhouette.
+However, the ultrasound can see inside the organs in great detail, while an x-ray can only view a rough silhouette.

-As we continually strive to offer the highest quality medicine and diagnostic testing, we are pleased to offer digital radiology services as a means of providing excellent care to our patients.
+As we continually strive to offer the highest-quality medicine and diagnostic testing, we are pleased to offer digital in-house radiology services.
 Radiography is painless, safe, and completely non-invasive, and it uses only very low doses of radiation.
 Radiographs are an important tool that can help us make a correct diagnosis for your pet.

 EKG technology is a valuable diagnostic resource that measures heart health.
 This is a non-invasive process that involves gently placing electrodes on various areas of your pet's body to measure heart rhythms and electric impulses.
 Oftentimes, EKG diagnostics are used in combination with ultrasound.